omonubi/ACKS-by-omonubi/README.md

 2. Once the game is created, go to *Settings* > *Game Settings*.
 3. Under *Character Sheet Template*...
     1. Within the *HTML Layout* tab, paste in the contents of charactersheet.html.
     2. Within the *CSS Styiling* tab, paste in the contents of charactersheet.css.
+If desired, update the .charsheet { background-image } style with an image URL of your choosing.
     3. Ensure that *Legacy Sanitation* is **NOT** checked.
 4. Save your changes and launch the game.